OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 ----------------------------------------------------
 ```

-In case OpenVidu sever founds any problem, it will be shown instead of this message.
+In case OpenVidu server founds any problem, it will be shown instead of this message.

 You can press `Ctrl+C` to come back to the shell.